lGikundiro/TechGyant-Insigts/README.md

 ## Overview
 TechGyant Insights uses linear regression to predict investor readiness scores for African tech startups based on **real data extracted from TechGyant articles**, founder backgrounds, and market alignment data.
 The system automatically scrapes and updates data from the TechGyant website to ensure predictions are based on the latest startup information.

+## Mission
+Amplifying African tech ecosystem growth by contextual storytelling and connecting promising startups with global investors through data-driven insights.

+## Problem Statement
+African tech startups often lack global attention with 3% global media coverage.
+This affects the growth of potential but small startups.
+TechGyants will be fostered to be the voice of every startup, particularly small but promising ones, and be a go-to site for every investor to learn about startups through data-driven insights.

 ## Features
 - **Real TechGyant Data**: Automatically extracted from TechGyant website articles
 - **Linear Regression Model**: Predicts startup investment readiness scores